 Skip to content

-The dress Bow Tie originates from the 17th century.
+The clothing sense of 'bow tie' originates from the 17th century.
 Croatian mercenaries held their shirts together around the neck using tied scarfs during the Prussian war.
-It then gained favour as a fashion statement by the French (Cravats) and as they say, the rest is history!
+The neckwear then gained favour as a fashion statement by the French (cravats) and as they say, the rest is history.

-In the 21st Century, we are using them to tie risk together.
-Welcome to the Risk Bow Tie!
-Rather than Croatian mercenaries, Risk Bow Ties originated in Australia in the 1970s at a Queensland University.
-They then gained favour with the Oil and Gas industry and later, the wider Work, Health, and Safety discipline.
-They are now becoming the "formal wear of choice" for risk practitioners as they can be worn for any risk occasion.
+Now in the 21st century, we are using them to tie risk together.
+Welcome to the risk bow tie!
+Rather than Croatian mercenaries, risk bow ties originated in Australia in the 1970s at the University of Queensland.
+They then gained favour with the oil and gas industry and later, the wider workplace health and safety discipline.
+They are now becoming the "formal wear" of choice for risk practitioners as they can be worn for any risk occasion.

 These include: